exposit/pythia-oracle/HELP.md

 __*Known Quirk*__

-Roll this to get a fact or rumor that "everyone knows" about the people of your new kingdom.
+Roll this to get a fact or rumor that "everyone knows" about the people of your new kingdom or village.
 Whether or not it's true is up to you (and your oracle).
 You should likely roll up several of these, ranking them from "strongest" to "weakest".

 > [Known Quirk] The majority are proud of a local ability like sailing, fishing, or navigating swamps.<br>
 > [Known Quirk] The common folk are very traditional.<br>
 > [Known Quirk] Criminals are very poor

-*The locals, known as "fenfolk" are justifiably proud of their long tradition of navigating the local fens.
+*The locals, known as "fen-folk" are justifiably proud of their long tradition of navigating the local fens.
 They carry this traditionalism into every aspect of their lives, including their criminal punishment system, which is elaborately built on a system of weregild and fines that generally mean a bad or unlucky thief is a poor one.*

 __*Secret Quirk*__

-Roll this to get a fact or rumor that is only whispered about -- or perhaps nobody dares to do even that -- about the people of your new kingdom.
+Roll this to get a fact or rumor that is only whispered about -- or perhaps nobody dares to do even that -- about the people of your new kingdom or village.
 Whether or not it's true is up to you (and your oracle).

 > [Secret Quirk] The church leaders are cursed with ill-luck.<br>
 > [Secret Quirk] The poor are blessed with good luck.<br>
 > [Secret Quirk] The ruler's advisors are fomenting rebellion.

-*The traditional fenfolk stubbonly cling to their old traditions and rituals of propitation, bringing them continued good luck, while the determined friars of the new religion seem cursed at every turn.
+*The traditional fen-folk stubbornly cling to their old traditions and rituals of propitiation, bringing them continued good luck, while the determined friars of the new religion seem cursed at every turn.
 The devout whisper of divine wrath.
 One of the high-ranking enlisted men is secretly a loyalist looking for allies.*

 __*Sizes*__